Scot Shields

 Robert Scot Shields (born July 22, 1975) is an American former professional baseball relief pitcher.
 He played his entire baseball career with the Los Angeles Angels of Anaheim of Major League Baseball (MLB).
-He was the last member of the Anaheim Angels' 2002 World Series Championship team remaining on the team's roster when he announced his retirement in 2011.
+He was the last member of the Angels' 2002 World Series championship team remaining on the team's roster when he announced his retirement in 2011.
+Shields pitched in 491 games for the Angels, ranking him second all-time in games pitched for the team behind Troy Percival (579).

 Minor league career

 He graduated from Fort Lauderdale High School and attended Lincoln Memorial University while majoring in kinesiology.
 He was drafted by the then-Anaheim Angels in the 38th round (1137th overall) of the 1997 MLB draft.